top of page

 Why do we honor Josh Graves at the Josh Graves Memorial Music Festival at the Cherohala Skyway Festival ?

 In the spirit of honoring Uncle Josh and his contributions to bluegrass music, Monroe County Tourism has sponsored “The Josh Graves Memorial Dobro Pick-Off Competition” since 2019!
 The brainchild of our Monroe County archivist, Jo Stakely, this pick-off promotes the best dobro players in the region and rewards them with cash prizes!
 There is no entry fee and a limit of 10 players.
-Call Jo at 423-519-0334 to register.
+Call Tim Graves at 615-319-0242 to register.

 Burkett Howard Graves was born in Tellico Plains on September 27, 1927.
 With a music career spanning over 50 years, he popularized a new instrument to the world of bluegrass, the resonator guitar (dobro), after joining Flatt and Scruggs and the Foggy Mountain Boys in 1955.
 Uncle Josh (his stage name) adapted Earl Scruggs’ unique three-finger banjo style to the resonator guitar (Dobro), a new technique to the world of dobroist.
 This gave Flatt and Scruggs and the Foggy Mountain Boys, one of the most famous bands in the history of bluegrass music, their distinctive sound.